Lory227/urban-pv-rf/README.md

 ---

-**Citation Required**: If you are using the code from this work, please cite the corresponding publication (to be updated, currently under review).
+**Citation Required**: If you are using the code from this work, please cite the corresponding publication:

+Y. Zhou, S. Marathera, M. Zeman, O. Isabella, and H. Ziar, Assessing the dual radiative consequences of urban PV integration: albedo change and radiative forcing dynamics, Applied Energy 401, 126544 (2025).
+(DOI: https://doi.org/10.1016/j.apenergy.2025.126544)

 **Acknowledgements to external data and tools**:
 - SMARTS model by NREL (https://www.nrel.gov/grid/solar-resource/smarts):